mixxxdj/website/content/pages/privacy-policy.md

 ### Mixxx Metadata Requests

-The Mixxx Application can use the 3rd party MusicBrainz online service to collect metadata associated to your media.
+The Mixxx application can use the 3rd party MusicBrainz online service to collect metadata associated to your media.

 These requests contain information about audio files on your computer, which is the [AcoustID](https://acoustid.org/), artist, title and album.
 For this service, please refer their Privacy Policy here: [https://metabrainz.org/privacy](https://metabrainz.org/privacy)